keremidarski/softserve/car_wash_system/task3/README.md

 A Python script that is used to connect to the PostgreSQL DB and execute queries as transactions.

-The logic utilizes the Singleton pattern and is designed as a DB Connections Pool - when we want to execute the query, we get 1 connection from the pool and after it is done it returns to the pool.
+The logic utilizes the Singleton pattern and is designed as a DB Connections Pool

+(when we want to execute the query, we get 1 connection from the pool and after it is done it returns to the pool)

 ### 1. Install the required packages
 ```